digitalbricklayer/techteapotcom/src/content/posts/ssl-certificates-with-extended-validation-know-who-youre-dealing-with.md

 One of the biggest problems a website encounters is trust.
 How do you know who you are dealing with?

-Well, you just look for the SSL certificate and that <em>proves</em> that the website is bona fide doesn't it?
+Well, you just look for the SSL certificate and that *proves* that the website is bona fide doesn't it?
 Wrong!
 All a traditional SSL certificate does is verify that the domain is the same as the one specified in the certificate.

 A scammer can very easily install a traditional SSL certificate for their website with the minimum of checks.